When Wildlife Moves In: Fall Raccoon and Possum Damage Solutions

 Beyond the noise and mess, the real risk is hidden: chewed electrical wiring can spark fires, torn insulation drives up energy costs, and animal waste can harbor bacteria or parasites harmful to your family’s health.
 What starts as a minor nuisance — a scratching sound in the ceiling or a faint odor in the crawlspace — can quickly turn into a costly restoration project.

-That’s where Titus Restoration comes in.
+That’s where Titus Contracting comes in.
 As Michigan’s trusted 24/7 restoration and animal damage repair team, Titus helps homeowners across Bruce Township, Rochester, Orion Township, Auburn Hills, Oakland Charter Township, and Shelby Township recover from wildlife intrusions safely and efficiently.
-From cleaning and disinfecting contaminated areas to repairing damaged structures and sealing future entry points, Titus Restoration brings the tools, experience, and dedication needed to restore your home — and your peace of mind.
+From cleaning and disinfecting contaminated areas to repairing damaged structures and sealing future entry points, Titus Contracting brings the tools, experience, and dedication needed to restore your home — and your peace of mind.

 Signs That Wildlife Has Moved Into Your Home